criadoperez/stacks-docs/docs/understand-stacks/stacking.md

 :::info
 Keep in mind that the target duration for a reward cycles is ~2 weeks.
 This duration is based on the target block time of the network (10 minutes) and can be higher at times due to [confirmation time variances](https://www.blockchain.com/charts/median-confirmation-time) of the bitcoin network.
 :::

-If you would like to implement this flow in your own wallet, exchange, or any other application, please have a look at this tutorial:

-[@page-reference | inline]
-| /understand-stacks/integrate-stacking

-[@page-reference | inline]
-| /understand-stacks/stacking-using-CLI

 ## Stacking delegation flow